 Jackson previously was associated with South Dakota State football as a player from 2003-05.
 The Omaha native was recruited as a linebacker following an all-state career at Omaha Burke High School and played briefly with the Jackrabbits in 2004, recording a pair of tackles.
 He returned to Omaha to complete a degree at the University of Nebraska-Omaha.

-Jackson’s presvious coaching experience included serving as offensive coordinator at Omaha Burke High School.
-He is pursuing a master’s degree in education administration.
+Jackson’s previous coaching experience included serving as offensive coordinator at Omaha Burke High School.
+He recently completed a master’s degree in education administration at South Dakota State.